janhq/cortex.so/docs/cli/models/start.md

 ## Options

 ```
-  -a, --attach  Attach to interactive chat session (default: false)
+  -a, --attach           Attach to interactive chat session.
+By default, this value is `false`
+  -p, --preset <preset>  Apply a chat preset to the chat session.
+By default, this value is `false`
-  -h, --help    display help for command
+  -h, --help             Display help for command
 ```